Han Xin: Commoner from Huaiyin

-Service Under Xiang Yu
+Service under Xiang Yu

 In 209 BC, Han Xin joined Xiang Liang's rebel army when rebellions erupted throughout China to overthrow the Qin dynasty.
 Han Xin continued serving Xiang Yu (Xiang Liang's nephew) after Xiang Liang was killed in action at the Battle of Dingtao.
-He was not placed in high regard and worked as a "langzhong" (郎中; sometimes translated as Captain of the Palace Guards).
+He was not placed in high regard and worked as a langzhong (郎中; sometimes translated as Captain of the Palace Guards).
 He constantly proposed strategies to Xiang Yu but was ignored.
 During this time, he became well acquainted with Zhongli Mo, one of Xiang Yu's top generals.

 In 206 BC, Han Xin deserted Xiang Yu's army and went to join Liu Bang.

-Service under Liu Bang during the Chu–Han Contention
+War against Chu

+Investiture as the commander-in-chief

+Generals may be readily obtained; yet one such as Han Xin is without equal in the country.